ExperTnot/gofile-uploader/README.md

 ## File Expiry Tracking

 GoFile uploads expire after a minimum of 14 days.
-This tool helps you keep track of your files' expiry status:
+This tool helps you keep track of your files' minimum expiry status:

 1. **Expiry Status Display**: When listing files with `-lf`, each file shows one of these status indicators:
    - "EXPIRED" for files past their expiration date